qiogle/qiogle.github.io/tools-and-procedures.md

 ##### Macros

-TODO
+Shortcut for series of repetitive actions.
+Current macros include:
++ Payment failed: sets status to pending, assigns ticket to current user, populates body and subject with text that says his/her payment has failed.
++ Valuables reminder: sent to people who are late on uploading valuables verification

 ##### Triggers

-TODO
+Automatic action that happens when certain conditions are met.
+For example:
++ Agent comments publicly on a ticket &rarr; user is notified with a Jetty branded email.
+Text of the email depends on the context (i.e. whether ticket has been solved).

 ##### Net Promoter Score

-We currently use a homemade Google form to administer NPS surveys after he/she has an interaction with customer experience.
-A link to the form is included in the Zendesk email sent to the customer after his/her ticket has been marked 'solved'.
+We currently use a homemade Google form to administer NPS surveys to a customer after an interaction with customer experience.
+A link to the form is included in the Zendesk email sent to the customer after the ticket has been marked 'solved'.

 The survey is [here][6].